SlavaUtesinov/AzureTableStorageAPI/README.md

 >  - x.Positive == 2 > 3
 >  - and so on
 >
-> If you want to use complicated query like, shown above, you firstly should to create and assign variables before query execution and then use this variables inside predicate, see usage of date: `var date = DateTime.Now.AddDays(-10)`.
+> If you want to use complicated query like, shown above, you firstly should create and assign variables before query execution and then use this variables inside predicate, see usage of date: `var date = DateTime.Now.AddDays(-10)`, i.e. each operand must be atomic.

 GetBigDataEntities method also supports predicate usage.